OpenNews/srccon-2022/program.md

 # Our Program

-The SRCCON program is [hands-on and participatory](/attendees/), built around collaborative workshops and conversations, a series of thematic talks, and peer-led social activities.
-We'll continue to add details here as we get closer to SRCCON—starting right now with the amazing set of community-led sessions on this year's program!
+The SRCCON program is [hands-on and participatory](/attendees/), full of collaborative workshops and conversations, a series of thematic talks, and peer-led social activities.
+We'll continue to add details here as we get closer to SRCCON!

+## Talks

+We'll have three talks on our program this year—one each day, also available to watch in advance.
+Talks at SRCCON help create a foundation we can build on during conversations throughout the week.

+_More details about each talk coming soon!_

 ## Sessions

+Thank you to everyone who submitted proposals, and to the [community panel](#community-review) that helped us during the review process!
 We have a few session details and facilitators still to confirm, and some descriptions here may evolve between now and SRCCON.
-Thank you to everyone who submitted proposals, and to the [community panel](#community-review) that helped us during the review process!
 Our conference schedule this year will include the sessions below.

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions %}